641650804/practical-python/Notes/02_Working_with_data/03_Formatting.md

 # 2.3 Formatting

-This section is a slight digression, but when you work with data, you often want to produce structured output (tables, etc.).
+This section is a slight digression???, but when you work with data, you often want to produce structured output (tables, etc.).
 For example:

 ```code
       Name      Shares        Price